shubhag12/react/readme.md

 transistive dependency ->we have our package manager that takes care of transistive dependency

 first we done npm init it give package.json

+what is the command used to iniatialize npm ->npm init->package.json->to manage dependency ->dependeny ->devdependeny ->browerlist ->compatible for older version of browser

+a polyfill is a code which is a replacement of newer version of browser